nsang0u/amarteurs/team_contract.md

 **Guiding Principles**

-  -Mutual respect: we should feel our work and inputs are heard and acknowledged.
+  -*Mutual respect:* we should feel our work and inputs are heard and acknowledged.

-  -Positivity and satisfaction: we strive to feel happy about the work we produce.
+  -*Positivity and satisfaction:* we strive to feel happy about the work we produce.

-  -Balance: We respect each other’s limitations in terms of physical and emotional health.
+  -*Balance:* We respect each other’s limitations in terms of physical and emotional health.

 **Purpose**